 In this section, we first recall the notion of isotropy groups under shifts, which plays a central role in the summability criteria and existence criteria of telescopers.
-Then we present different types of partial fraction decomposition of $\mathbb{F}(\mathbf{x})$ with respect to different orbital factorizations as in [17].
-These decompositions can be computed via algorithms for the SET problem over integers and will be used in the next sections for simplifying the rational summability problem and the existence problem of telescopers.
+Then we present different types of partial fraction decompositions of $\mathbb{F}(\mathbf{x})$ with respect to different orbital factorizations as in [19].
+These decompositions can be computed via algorithms for the SET problem over integers and will be used in the next sections for reducing the rational summability problem and the existence problem of telescopers to simpler cases.